pybraries/pybraries/docs/README.rst

 You can also use it to find information about many aspects of open source packages and repositories.

-Pybraries is currently at pre-alpha.
-It is functional but bugs and breaking changes are likely.

 Quick Start
 -----------